"How much money is my Texas car accident worth?"

 The financial impact of a motor vehicle accident can be staggering.
 Many people only take into account their expenses immediately after an accident.
 But it's important to factor in every expense when determining the true financial impact of an accident.

 Every accident is unique.
-But during the course of someone's lifetime, accident-related expenses can add up to hundreds of thousands or millions of dollars.
+During the course of someone's lifetime, accident-related expenses can add up to hundreds of thousands or millions of dollars.
 Some of the most common expenses associated with auto accidents include:

 - Long-term hospital care